Stay at home

 This is why we are being advised to avoid close contact with others, wash our hands thoroughly and frequently, and wipe down surfaces with disinfectant.

 The average ‘incubation period’ – the time between coming into contact with the virus and experiencing symptoms – is 5 days, but it could be anything between 1 and 14 days.
-This is why the Government is asking everyone who has come into contact with the virus to self-isolate for 14 days.
+This is why the Government is asking everyone who has come into contact with the virus to self-isolate.

 NHS online coronavirus service